thomarjos/cmake-language-server/README.md

 Alpha Stage, work in progress.

+This is a fork of `regen100/cmake-language-server`.
+This is not an official module.
+I just forked it to fix the issue with pygls being updated to version 2.0.

 ## Features
 - [x] Builtin command completion
 - [x] Documentation for commands and variables on hover